samsaranc/ai-for-emergency-management/README.md

-# AI for Emergency Management
+# AI for Emergency Management:

-A companion site for *Investigating the Role of AI in Emergency Managemen: Use cases, challenges, and opportunities* (FAccT '26) that aims to guide CS/AI researchers interested in Emergency Management research projects.
+A companion site for [*Investigating the Role of AI in Emergency Management: Use cases, challenges, and opportunities*]() (FAccT '26) that aims to guide CS/AI researchers interested in Emergency Management research projects.

+> [!IMPORTANT]
-This is a living resource and we welcome comments, issues, pull requests, and other contributions.
+> This site  is a **living resource** (minus the artifacts from our study)!
+We welcome comments, issues, pull requests, and other contributions (pls be respectful).

 ## Site contents: